MD2B - Myeloproliferative Disorders

 • Associated with ionizing radiation exposure.

-• Pathognomonic “Philadelphia chromosome (Ph)” 9;22 translocation, present in >90% patients, results in the formation of the BCR-ABL fusion protein
+• Pathognomonic “Philadelphia chromosome (Ph)” 9;22 translocation, present in >90% patients, results in the formation of the BCR::ABL1 fusion protein.

-• BCR-ABL has constitutive tyrosine kinase activity which results in continuous cell replication and growth
+• BCR: ABL1 has constitutive tyrosine kinase activity which results in continuous cell replication and growth.

-• In the chronic phase, additional molecular and chromosomal abnormalities are acquired as a consequence of increased marrow proliferation; over years hematopoietic differentiation is impaired and acute leukemia (blast crisis) develops.
+• In the chronic phase, additional molecular and chromosomal abnormalities are acquired because of increased marrow proliferation; over years hematopoietic differentiation is impaired and acute leukemia (blast crisis) develops.

 Clinical Presentation

-• History: Fatigue, hypermetabolic symptoms, abdominal discomfort and early satiety from splenomegaly, or asymptomatic and detected by routine blood tests
+• History: Fatigue, hypermetabolic symptoms, abdominal discomfort, and early satiety from splenomegaly, or asymptomatic and detected by routine blood tests (up to half of patients) [4].

-• Labs: WBC count (granulocytosis often >50,000 cells/mL) and differential (granulopoiesis and left shift) usually diagnostic, anemia, and thrombocytosis.
-[2]
+• Labs: WBC count (granulocytosis often >50,000 cells/mL) and differential (granulopoiesis and left shift, meaning there is an increase in the number of immature cells) usually diagnostic, anemia, and thrombocytosis [4].

 • Peripheral smear shows granulocytes, with a predominance of mature cells and late precursors (polyps, bands, metamyelocytes, myelocytes) but few primitive cells; also see eosinophils and basophils.

-• Molecular testingconfirms diagnosis with detection of Ph chromosome, BCR-ABL protein, or BCR-ABL mRNA in peripheral blood or bone marrow.
-[2]
+• Molecular testing confirms diagnosis with detection of Philadelphia chromosome, BCR::ABL1 protein, or BCR::ABL1 mRNA in peripheral blood or bone marrow [4].

 Natural Course